overhangio/tutor-indigo/README.rst

 .. image:: ./screenshots/01-landing-page.png
     :alt: Platform landing page

-**Note**: This version of the Indigo theme is compatible with the Maple release of Open edX.
+**Note**: This version of the Indigo theme is compatible with the Nutmeg release of Open edX.

 You can view the theme in action at https://demo.openedx.overhang.io.

 Installation
 ------------

-Indigo was specially developed to be used with `Tutor <https://docs.overhang.io>`__ (at least v12.0.0).
+Indigo was specially developed to be used with `Tutor <https://docs.overhang.io>`__ (at least v14.0.0).
 If you have not installed Open edX with Tutor, then installation instructions will vary.

 Since Tutor v13.2.0, Indigo can be installed as a Tutor plugin::